iasolb/ResearchFramework/README.md

 ### `clear_caches()`

-Clears the dependent, independents, and controls so you can set up a new specification without reinitializing.
+Clears the dependent, independents, controls, and source mode lock so you can set up a new specification without reinitializing.

 ```python
 rh.clear_caches()